Zambales: American colonial era

 Masinloc became the province's first capital.
 However, the capital was moved among the last three towns above during its history before finally settling in Iba, due to its strategic location.
 Seven of the province's original northern towns, which included Bolinao, Infanta, San Isidro, now Burgos, Anda, Bani, Agno and Alaminos were later transferred under the jurisdiction of Pangasinan because of their distance from the capital.
 The first civil governor of Zambales during the colonial American era was Potenciano Lesaca from 1901 to 1903.

-Postwar Era
+Post-war era

 Under a 1947 Military Bases Agreement, the Philippines granted the United States a 99-year lease on several U.S. bases, including U.S. Naval Base Subic Bay.
 A later amendment in 1966 reduced the original 99-year term of the agreement to 25 years.
 A renewal of the agreement in 1979 allowed the U.S. to continue operating the bases until November 1991, when the Philippine Senate rejected a bill for the renewal of U.S. bases in the Philippines.

+On November 3, 1962, a mass oath-taking was held among nearly 3,000 Nacionalista officials in the province, including Governor Manuel D. Barretto, for their induction into the Liberal Party, aligning themselves with the Macapagal administration.